jordandeklerk/moderndid/docs/source/index.rst

         ^^^

-        The reference guide contains a detailed description of the functions, modules, and objects included in pyDiD.
+        The reference guide contains a detailed description of the functions, modules, and objects included in didpy.
 The reference describes how the methods work and which parameters can be used.

         +++